 3. Go to a Stand-Up Comedy Show

-With that being said, there are several stand-up performances scheduled for September of 2021.
+There are several stand-up performances scheduled for September of 2022.

 Here are just some of the great shows playing this month.